Reconsider Me: The Love Songs

 Reconsider Me: The Love Songs is a posthumous compilation album by American singer/songwriter Warren Zevon, released in 2006.
 It is the first album to be released after his death in 2003.
+A version with an alternative track listing and title as Romantic Genius: The Love Songs was released in Europe three days prior to Reconsider Me's release in the US.